One of the best things you can do to keep your buddy in peak dog health is to make time for regular check-ups.

-It’s a good idea to have check-ups every six months, especially if you dog has any health issues or is of age.
+Your vet will typically give your pet an examination when you take them in for their annual booster - and it’s a good idea to have check-ups every six months, especially if your dog has any health issues or is older.

-It may seem like the briefest of examinations but your vet will notice if your dog has lost some of its vitality, or if the way it moves isn’t quite right.
+Even a quick once-over lets your vet check a number of body systems to make sure everything is OK, so they'll notice if your dog has lost some of its vitality, or if the way it moves isn’t quite right.

 Common dog ailments